 \section{Conclusion}

-\Label{s9} In Section \ref{s5}, we have introduced the concept of ${\cal Y}$-valued transition matrix to describe hidden Markovian process, which is a more general formulation than the conventional formulation for hidden Markovian process.
+\Label{s9} In Section \ref{s5}, we have introduced the concept of ${\cal Y}$-indexed transition matrix to describe a hidden Markov process, which is a more general formulation than the conventional formulation for a hidden Markov process.
 In fact, as explained in Remark \ref{R2}, this notion is more useful to describe the equivalence problem.
-Then, in Section \ref{s6}, we have formulated an exponential family of ${\cal Y}$-valued transition matrices as a special case of an exponential family of transition matrices.
+Then, in Section \ref{s6}, we have formulated an exponential family of ${\cal Y}$-indexed transition matrices as a special case of an exponential family of transition matrices.
 In this definition, the generators are given as functions of hidden and observed states.
-Then, we have introduced an equivalence relation for generators, which is equivalent to the distiguishability of infinitesimal changes based on the observed data (See Theorem \ref{27-3}).
+Then, we have introduced an equivalence relation for generators, which is equivalent to the distinguishability of infinitesimal changes based on the observed data (See Theorem \ref{27-3}).
 In Section \ref{s6-3}, based on this equivalence relation, we have proposed a method to choose the parametrization of the transition matrix to describe the hidden Markov process.
 In this parametrization, we have shown that only in a measure-zero point, the number of independent generators is smaller than other points.
 We define singular points as such measure-zero points.

 In addition, in Section \ref{s7}, we have clarified the structure of the tangent space of all points including singular points when the number of hidden state is $2$.
 Next, In Section \ref{s8}, we have applied obtained results to the conventional case, which is called independent-type and is characterized by a pair of transition matrices.
-We have derived a necessarily and sufficient condition for being independent-type.
-Also, we have clarified the forms of an exponential family of ${\cal Y}$-valued transition matrices and the local equivalence condition in this case.
+We have derived a necessary and sufficient condition for being independent-type.
+Also, we have clarified the forms of an exponential family of ${\cal Y}$-indexed transition matrices and the local equivalence condition in this case.
 Based on this equivalence relation, we have proposed a method to choose the parametrization of the transition matrix for this case.